Top bullion consumer China works on first gold forwards, options

 Other sources familiar with developments said regulators may give approval first to the Dalian Commodity Exchange’s corn options and then roll out options for exchange-traded funds and stocks ahead of gold, as those products are more mature and the exchanges involved have made the most thorough preparations.

-China is cautiously opening up its economy to market forces and liberalizing its financial markets.
+China is cautiously opening up its economy to market forces and liberalising its financial markets.

 Part of that effort involved the creation of the Shanghai free trade zone and the launch of the SGE’s international bourse, allowing foreigners for the first time to directly invest in the country’s gold market using offshore yuan.